Saddleback Maine: Terrain

-Saddleback's terrain consist of 38% Beginner trails (25 trails), 29% Intermediate trails (19 trails) and 33% Advance and Expert trails (22 trails).
+Saddleback's terrain consists of 38% Beginner trails (25 trails), 29% Intermediate trails (19 trails) and 33% Advance and Expert trails (22 trails).
 There are also six (6) ski lifts, which include two, fixed grip quads, a high-speed detachable quad, a t-bar, rope tow, and moving carpet.

 The mountain is broken up into three sections, the upper, middle, and lower sections, which consist of terrain from double black diamond (hardest) to green circle (easiest).
 Each section of the mountain is serviced by a variety of lifts.

-The lower mountain consist of 18 beginner trails, and is serviced by the South Branch Quad, and the Sandy Rope Tow.
+The lower mountain consists of 18 beginner trails, and is serviced by the South Branch Quad, and the Sandy Rope Tow.
 The terrain is very mild and flat, and most of it is located below the base lodge which helps to keep skier traffic to a minimum.
 Saddleback sells a separate ski ticket on certain weekends and holidays, which is only good for the South Branch Quad.
 This allows for the ski area to reduce the price of the ticket because it only allows access to a limited amount of terrain.
 Since the new ownership, eleven new trails have been cut in this area and two quad chairlifts has been installed.

-The middle mountain consist mostly of intermediate terrain, with a few expert trails thrown in.
-The terrain is serviced by the Rangeley Express Chair and the Cupsuptic T-Bar.
-One beginner trail Hudson Highway (a former jeep trail) runs from the top of the Rangeley Chair and Cupsuptic T-Bar to the base area.
+The middle mountain consists mostly of intermediate terrain, with a few expert trails thrown in.
+The terrain is serviced by the Rangeley high speed quad and the Cupsuptic T-Bar.
+One beginner trail Hudson Highway (a former jeep trail) runs from the top of the Rangeley lift and Cupsuptic to the base area.
 This section of the mountain consist of notable trails such as Grey Ghost, which has many head walls, flats, and curves, making it a fun and popular trail.
 Blue Devil is another popular trail because of its classic New England style, which is very curvy and narrow to protect the snow on the trail from the wind.
 Since the new ownership, four new trails have been cut in this area.

 The upper mountain, also referred to as "The Kennebago Steeps, consisting of mostly advanced and expert trails".
 It is serviced solely by the Kennebago Quad chairlift, which was installed in the summer of 2008 to replace the Kennebago T-Bar.
 It has such famous trails as Muleskinner, Intimidator, Governor, and Nightmare Glades.
 It also has two intermediate trails, Tri-Color, which runs from the summit, and America, which is the continuation of the former jeep trail.
 Since the new ownership, seven new trails have been cut in this area.
 In 2013, Saddleback cut an extensive glade trail named "Casablanca", and skiers and riders have travelled to the mountain to experience this steep trail.